Hanford Engineer Works: Irradiation

 Compton, Fermi, Greenewalt, Matthias, Williams and personnel from Wilmington and the Metallurgical Laboratory were on hand for the startup of B Reactor on 13 September 1944.
 That day the Operations Department accepted responsibility for the 100-B area from the Construction Department, including some minor work that was unfinished.
 Fermi inserted the first slug at 17:43.
 A chain reaction commenced with no cooling water in the reactor (dry critical) at 02:30 on 15 September with 400 tubes loaded.
 With water flowing through the pipes, wet critical was achieved at 17:30 on 18 September, with 834 tubes loaded.
 Production operations commenced in low power mode at 22:48 on 26 September.
 The power was increased to 9 megawatts, but after an hour the operators noticed that power had started dropping off and by 18:30 on 27 September the reactor had shut down completely.
 The following morning the reactor suddenly started up, but it shut down again when the power level was raised.

 The possibility that there was coolant leak or a contaminant in the water was investigated, but no evidence was found.
 Suspicion then fell on there being an unknown neutron poison being generated as a fission product.
 Compton asked Walter Zinn to look for evidence in the Chicago Pile-3 reactor at Argonne and Richard L. Doan to investigate with the X-10 Graphite Reactor at the Clinton Engineer Works.
+Doan could not find anything, but Zinn ran the Chicago Pile-3 at full power for twelve hours and detected the same pattern of decay and neutron capture as at Hanford.
+He reported that "there can be little doubt that the high cross-section poisoning product is xenon-135."

-Zinn found evidence.
-Fermi and Greenewalt independently determined that the culprit was Xenon-135.
+Fermi and Greenewalt independently determined that xenon-135 was the culprit.
 Although its neutron-absorbing properties – 70 times greater than any previously known isotope – came as a surprise, the possibility of a neutron poison being created had been considered.
 It was calculated that the reactor could operate at 14 megawatts with 1,000 tubes loaded, 94 megawatts with 1,600 tubes, and 216 megawatts with 2,004 tubes.
 This demonstrated the benefit of the extra tubes.
 It also helped that the reactor had nine control rods instead of just three, which permitted an orderly shutdown with the extra fuel.

+The amount of time a slug needed to be irradiated depended on the power the reactor was running at, and the position of the slug inside the reactor; those in the center of the reactor were exposed to a higher neutron flux and required less time.
+Every four to six weeks, about a quarter of the tubes would be discharged at a time.
+As the operators gained experience, the discharge rate rose from 10 to 50 tubes per eight-hour shift.